 Dalia Abubakr is the Senior Director of Digital Communications at the American University in Cairo (AUC).
-Joining AUC in 2009, she managed three revamp projects for the University website.
-She has more than 20 years’ experience in web communications, with special focus on usability, web architecture, analytics and optimisation.
-Her communications experience also includes strategic planning for content marketing.
+She has more than 25 years of experience in web communications, with a focus on web writing, information architecture, analytics, optimization and digital accessibility.
+Her experience also includes strategic planning for content marketing.
 She is an inclusion advocate and a member in the advisory board of Helm Egypt organization for empowering people with disability.
 She is certified in digital accessibility by the World Wide Web Consortium – W3C and in web analytics for higher education by the Higher Education Experts organization.

 Syed Bashir is an experienced Advancement and Fundraising professional with over 16 years of experience.
 His expertise includes setting up Advancement Services and implementing best practices in Database Management, Prospect Research and Gift Processing.
 Syed’s portfolio includes working through two successful Capital Campaigns, Database Migration and the implementation of a Data Governance Committee at the University of Central Florida - the largest public university in the US.